p4535992/EAT/README.md

     + Navigate to the functionality you want to test.

 ###if still not work try:
-Not sure if this is the answer you want.

     Your multi-module application must have one maven module (jar type) which contains the code (the main class) to launch your application.
     Right click that module and see the properties page as you show above.
 (I think what you opened is a POM type module.)